census-instrumentation/opencensus-cpp/examples/grpc/README.md

 This example uses:

 * gRPC to create an RPC server and client.
-* The OpenCensus gRPC plugin to instrument the RPC server
+* The OpenCensus gRPC plugin to instrument the RPC server.
 * The Stackdriver exporter to export stats and traces.
 * The Prometheus exporter to export stats.
 * Debugging exporters to print stats and traces to stdout.